 - Hair loss or hair thinning

 - Sleep problems

 The recommended daily allowance for magnesium is 310 – 320mg for women.

 - Helping with stress management

 Consider taking a multivitamin with magnesium in it, or speak to a doctor or nutritionist about other ways you can supplement magnesium into your diet.

 Omega-3 fatty acids and fish oils are oil-based supplements.
-You might think that oil is the worst thing when you’re already suffering from acne, but Omega-3 contributes to great skin by reducing inflammation and regulating acne-causing hormones.
+You might think that oil is the worst thing when you’re already suffering from acne, but Omega-3 contributes to great skin by being an anti-inflammatory and regulating acne-causing hormones.

-Omega-3 is critical for hormone health, and must be absorbed from natural sources.
+Omega-3 is critical for hormone health and must be absorbed from natural sources.
 Women with PCOS are unable to efficiently process the Omega-3s found in seeds and nuts due to the impairment of an enzyme called D6D that converts them into a usable form.
-Fortunately, you can skip this conversion step by taking a fish oil supplement in a form that most everyone can utilise.
+Fortunately, you can skip this conversion step by taking a fish oil supplement in a form that almost everyone can utilize.